Construction Project Management Services and Construction Books

 I’m sure the history most of us learned at school has changed?
 But how is this possible – history is history and can’t change?
 Unfortunately people view history from different perspectives, and the hero in one person’s version of history could be the villain in another’s version of the same historical event.
 Most history school books are distorted in some way to give the version of history that suits the current values and norms, which are often dictated by the government of the day.
 So too in construction, we have to understand how reliable the history is that we are getting.

 Of course the client’s team will blame the contractor when a project goes wrong when problems could be due to their own project team.
-Not understanding these problems could mean they are replicated on the next project.
+Not understanding these problems could mean they are replicated on the next construction project.
+Your Construction Project is in Trouble – Who are you Going to Blame?

 It is important that facts are recorded accurately so that there can be no debate about what went wrong and what mistakes were made.
 It’s important that systems are in place to monitor and record the health of a project.
 That reports and meeting minutes are accurate.
 That facts don’t get changed or go missing.
 But of course it is equally important to question and analyse the data that’s presented, so that inaccuracies are detected.

-Does what worked in the past apply to our situation?
+Does what worked on the past construction project apply to our new project?

 Picture